jgaa/restc-cpp/README.md

  - [x] Library and json, unittests, functional tests
  - [ ] https (boost::asio/tls 1.60 not compiling with the latest openssl)
 - [ ] Verify that it compiles with OS/X
-- [ ] Implement Mime multipart Requests
-- [ ] Implement Mime multipart Responses
 - [ ] Implement Form Data encoding (with File Upload)
 - [ ] Implement asynchronous iterators for received data and integrate with json parser.
 - [ ] Implement asynchronous iterators for requests data and integrate with json generator.
 - [ ] Add options to secure TLS connections (avoid weak encryption and verify server certs).
 - [ ] Add compression for the IO stream

+## Future maybe someday features
+- Json
+ - std::set and std::map
+ - True genneric container support (any object that support forward iteration and insert/add)
+- Mime content in HTTP body
+ - Mime multipart Requests
+ - Mime multipart Responses